 If you have used Serzone and feel you might have a liver injury or ailment caused by the use of this drug, look to Brooks for a free case review today.

-Risperdal is used to reduce the symptoms associated with schizophrenia, bipolar I and acute mania in adults and children over 13.
-Further it is sometimes prescribed in children between the ages of 5 and 16 for symptoms related to disorders on the autism spectrum.
+Risperdal is used to reduce the symptoms associated with schizophrenia, bipolar I, and acute mania in adults and children over 13.
+Further, it is sometimes prescribed to children between the ages of 5 and 16 for symptoms related to disorders on the autism spectrum.

 Johnson & Johnson, the maker of the drug, has lost several lawsuits over the marketing of the drug, which some lawsuits allege promoted off-label prescriptions outside of what the FDA had approved the drug to treat.

 Learn more about Risperdal.